 Nowadays, buyers are browsing across multiple channels before making a purchase.
 It’s clear that they want the best goods at the best price, and at the greatest convenience.
 It’s clear that businesses have to expand to meet the customers’ requirements.
 Multi-channel selling allows for expanding your customer reach which, in turn, results in a higher turnover.

 It is no secret that over the years, other marketplaces have taken a huge portion of online traffic from eBay.
-Marketplaces like Jet and Overstock have won over shoppers by providing a better experience.
+Marketplaces like Jet and Walmart have won over shoppers by providing a better experience.
 And this is not mentioning Amazon, the largest marketplace in the US.

 Although sales channels like Jet aren’t even close to the total traffic share of eBay, they experienced a phenomenal growth, becoming the top 5 marketplaces in the US in just 2 years.
 Amazon’s traffic is double of eBay’s, with 58.7 million unique monthly views versus 26.6 million respectively.
 In terms of traffic, eBay also appears to be stagnating.
 In the last 6 months, eBay has experienced almost no growth, even during the holiday season, according to Similarweb.
 This reflects the marketplace's declining reputation amongst millennials and the growing competition from other eBay alternatives.

 Final Thoughts on Going with Alternatives to eBay

 At the end of a day, selling on multiple marketplaces is a much better option.
 Not only do you broaden your audience, but you compensate eBay’s weaknesses with every other channel’s strengths.
 The challenge is how to juggle all these different platforms, without risking inventory problems or hiring more people to manage more listings.